MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 Once a headline is written, put the post-it note in a place where the entire mob can see it.
 If you have a whiteboard by the mobbing station, often this is a good place to put them.

-In future mob programming sessions, often the same area becomes a place for people in the mob to write topics to discuss during the end of a session retro.
+In future mob programming sessions, often the same area becomes a place for people in the mob to write suggested topics to discuss at the end of mob session retro.

 ## Try and get to the heat